-Our simple box tote adds eye-catching yarn wrapped handles + hand stitched accents for a pop of bold Fall color – from fiery red to fresh green to golden yellow – against a solid background.
+Our simple box tote adds eye-catching yarn wrapped handles + hand stitched accents for a pop of bold Summer color against a solid background.
+We chose fiery red, fresh green, and golden yellow.
 It’s surprisingly easy.

-This soft shoulder bag is fast and easy but with a very stylish finish.
+Our soft shoulder bag is beginner friendly but with a very stylish finish.
 The cool strap-and-tassel closure is a look we spotted on some of the trendiest designer bags.
 To get the signature slouch, look for a very fine wale corduroy.

 Light/dark – they say opposites attract, and that is at the core of this gorgeous two-tone tote.
 The striking contrast gives the project a modern look with a sleek simplicity that sets off the focal point: real leather handles.

 You’ll need to read more to see why this bag is named after Winnie The Pooh’s pal, Christopher Robin.
 In the meantime, you can see the bag’s exterior is done in quilted corduroy and the front flap has very cool closures.

 Combine stunning fabric with a unique handle and you can create your own signature designer style handbag for a fraction of boutique prices.
 Look at home décor fabrics for especially unique motifs and textures.